The Emergence of the Big Bang Theory

 The BGV theorem essentially states that if this “uphill or flat” rule holds throughout the entire forest, then there must be a starting point from which all the hikers began their journey.
 In other words, the network of trails cannot extend infinitely far into the past.

 If the trails could extend infinitely far back, then at least one hiker would have been walking downhill forever, violating the “uphill or flat” rule.
-Therefore, the existence of a beginning or a starting point for all the hikers (and hence, all the trails) is inevitable.
+Therefore, the existence of a starting point for all the hikers (and hence, all the trails) is inevitable.

 In the context of the universe, the “uphill or flat” rule corresponds to the condition of expansion or inflation.
 The BGV theorem shows that if this condition holds throughout the history of the universe, then there must have been a beginning, a point beyond which spacetime cannot be extended further into the past.